 The directory\name MUST be specified in a syntax that is common at the host where the job is executed.

 If set and no placeholder is used, an absolute directory specification is expected.
-If set and the job was successfully submitted and the directory does not exist, the job enters the state DRMAA PS FAILED.
+If set and the directory does not exist, the job enters the state DRMAA\PS\FAILED.
 The attribute name is drmaa\wd.

 job category (string)